mavillez/Oblivion/docs/source/software.rst

     Tcl (Tool Command Language) is a very powerful but easy to learn dynamic programming language, suitable for a very wide range of uses, including web and desktop applications, networking, administration, testing and many more.

+  TensorFlow: TensorFlow/2.8.4
+    An open-source software library for Machine Intelligence

   Theano: Theano/1.1.2-PyMC
     Theano is a Python library that allows you to define, optimize, and evaluate mathematical